thgh/rollup-plugin-vue2/README.md

+### Check first if [rollup-plugin-vue] works for you, it also supports Vue 2 and it's better maintained!

+> The repository you are looking at is not actively maintained and boils down to a subset of [rollup-plugin-vue].

-# Rollup plugin for Vue 2.0
+# Rollup plugin for Vue 2

 ### Transform .vue components & precompile templates